Poke this image to see color change.

 Have fun with fonts --- for the FE 'AppMenus' toolchests!

-(I plan to eventually add some Tcl-Tk 8.5 [with Xft anti-aliasing]
+I plan to eventually add some Tcl-Tk 8.5 images here.

-images here --- to compare and contrast --- jaggies versus anti-aliasing.
+images versus 8.5 images --- jaggies versus anti-aliasing.

 APPENDIX A. Variations on F.E. (variations on Freedom E.)